Published On: Apr 30 2013 05:16:34 PM CDTUpdated On: May 01 2015 01:00:00 AM CDT

 1873: David Livingstone, the Scottish missionary and explorer of Africa whose 1871 meeting with Welsh-American journalist and explorer H. M. Stanley gave rise to the popular quotation "Dr. Livingstone, I presume?," dies at the age of 60 in North-Eastern Rhodesia from malaria and internal bleeding caused by dysentery.

-1864: Anna Jarvis, the founder of Mother's Day in the United States, is born in Webster, W.Va.
+1864: Anna Jarvis, the founder of Mother's Day in the United States, is born in Webster, West Virginia.

-1852: Frontierswoman and professional scout Calamity Jane, best known for her claim of being an acquaintance of Wild Bill Hickok, is born Martha Jane Canary in Princeton, Mo.
+1852: Frontierswoman and professional scout Calamity Jane, best known for her claim of being an acquaintance of Wild Bill Hickok, is born Martha Jane Canary in Princeton, Missouri.

 1851: Queen Victoria opens the Great Exhibition inside the Crystal Palace in London's Hyde Park.
 The event was the first in a series of World's Fair exhibitions of culture and industry that became popular for the next century.